top of page

 Ultimate WA Harness Inspection Checklist: Save Lives 2025

-- Christopher Bedwell
+Christopher Bedwell

-- 12 min read
+• 12 min read

 That's where our fall protection safety harness inspection checklist comes in.
 This isn't some basic rundown for newbies; it's a complete guide tailored for folks like you who already know the ropes but want to level up their safety game.
 We'll break it down step by step, from inspecting webbing for cuts and UV damage to testing adjusters, D-rings, and labels that scream "inspect me."

-Hey mates, if you're working at heights in WA, skipping harness inspections is like playing Russian roulette with your safety gear.
+If you're working at heights in WA, skipping harness inspections is like playing Russian roulette with your safety gear.
 Picture this: in 2024, Australia saw 24 worker fatalities from falls, making up 13% of all workplace deaths according to the latest Safe Work Australia 2025 data.
 That's second only to vehicle incidents, and in WA, where high-risk jobs like construction and maintenance are everywhere, these numbers hit close to home.
-Falls didn't just kill; they led injury hospitalisations nationwide in 2023-24 per AIHW stats, with thousands sidelined for weeks.
+Falls didn't just kill; they led to injury hospitalisations nationwide in 2023-24 per AIHW stats, with thousands sidelined for weeks.
 Regular checks on your fall protection safety harness catch wear before it turns deadly, saving lives and downtime.

-Under Western Australia's WHS Regulations 2020, PCBUs must ensure fall arrest systems, including harnesses, are inspected by competent folks to prevent these tragedies.
-Reg 79 demands safe design, install, and use, with the National Code of Practice for Prevention of Falls calling for pre-use visuals, six-monthly detailed looks, and post-incident scrapping.
+Under Western Australia's WHS Regulations 2020, PCBUs must ensure fall arrest systems, including harnesses, are inspected by competent persons to prevent these tragedies.
+Reg 79 demands safe design, installation, and use, with the National Code of Practice for Prevention of Falls calling for pre-use visuals, six-monthly detailed looks, and post-incident scrapping.
 No ifs or buts; dodgy webbing or buckles mean penalties and pain.
 It's about hierarchy of controls: eliminate risks first, but when harnesses are your last line, they better be spot-on.

 Here at Safety Heights & Rescue in Perth, our Working at Heights training drills pre-use checks into you, building habits that stick for tower techs, industrial crews, and beyond.
 We cover everything from D-ring cracks to strap frays, so you're not just certified but confident.